About Language Pathways

 Speaking

-Even though you’ve learned a lot of German you probably still don’t feel ready to talk.
+Even though you’ve learned a lot of German, you probably still don’t feel ready to talk.
 That’s ok.
 It takes a lot of time to speak a language easily.
 Shadowing will help you become familiar with speaking German and developing a good accent.
-Before you start shadowing you should brush up on your German pronunciation, so you know what to look out for when you practice.
+Before you start shadowing, you should brush up on your German pronunciation, so you know what to look out for when you practice.
 You should practice shadowing twice a week for no more than 20 minutes at a time because of how tiring it can be.

 If you are really excited to start talking and ready to go for it, you can use a language exchange website to connect with native speakers and practice your conversation skills.
 However, this is not necessary at this level.